oscar-mcgoldrick/weather-app/README.md

 Next, add a route for `/continents/:name` to your `App.jsx`.
 We will use it to show the selected continent and its respective image from `data/continents.js` file.

 * Create a `Continent` component for this route.
-It should use `params` to determine which continent to show.
+Import `useParams` from `react-router-dom` and then use this to determine which continent to show.

 * Use the `Link` component from `react-router-dom` in your `Nav` to create links for the user to the correct continent.